Triple-T/gradle-play-publisher/README.md

 Manually setting up in-app subscriptions files is not recommended.
 [Bootstrap them instead](#quickstart) with `./gradlew bootstrapListing --subscriptions`.

+Each subscription bootstraps with additional metadata-file (`subscriptions/<subscription product id>.metadata.json`) which should contains `regionsVersion` code (https://developers.google.com/android-publisher/api-ref/rest/v3/RegionsVersion, latest is `2022/02`).
+Using this field will ensure that creating and updating the resource with an older region's version and set of regional prices and currencies will succeed even though a new version is available.
+Currently, there is no way to get this value from the Google Play Developer API, so you should manually set regions version for each subscription metadata file.

 ## Working with product flavors